- Nationwide offers low rates for older drivers, along with discounts for those who don’t drive much.

 - Personal injury protection (PIP): Covers your medical payments plus lost wages and funeral costs

 - Uninsured/underinsured motorist protection: Covers you when a driver without enough insurance causes an accident

-In addition to the full coverage options listed above, you can get the following types of coverage and policy add-ons with Nationwide:
+In addition to the full coverage options listed above, you can get the following types of additional coverage and policy add-ons with Nationwide: